-Students and families should use the district's complaint and appeal procedures as a first response to allegations of harassment, intimidation, and bullying of a student.
+Students and families should use the district's complaint and appeal procedures as a first response to allegations of harassment, intimidation, and bullying.
 However, nothing in this procedure prevents a student, parent/guardian, school, or district from taking action to remediate discrimination or harassment based on a person's membership in a legally protected class under local, state or federal law.
+A harassment, intimidation, or bullying complaint may also be reported to the following state or federal agencies: